-As Fruition’s Content Manager, Emily designs and executes short- and long-term content strategies for each client.
+As Fruition’s Lead Creative Strategist, Emily designs and executes short- and long-term content strategies for each client.
 Emily is passionate about storytelling and capturing the unique voice, tone, and perspective of various brands.
 Her time as a copywriter for a Fortune 250 company deepened her love of content creation and sharpened her skills for writing everything from advertisements and press releases to video scripts and more.

 President & Founder, Tru Family Dental